A great concrete project will never achieve its full worth without sealers and coatings.

-Solvent-based Acrylics – this is by far the most widely-used sealers on the marker today.
-Because of its easy usage, commendable characteristics and color enhancing abilities, this type of sealer are often found on driveways, pool decks and concrete countertops.
-Solvent-based acrylics are basically an acrylic emulsion (plastic) dissolved in a solvent often times xylene, acetone or MEK or a combination of both.
-Once the sealer is applied, the solvent dissipates and leaves behind an acrylic sheet or coating that’s designed to protect the concrete surface from wear and tear as well as enhancing the concrete’s color.
+Solvent-based acrylics are basically an acrylic emulsion (plastic) dissolved in a solvent often times xylene, acetone or MEK, or a combination of both.
+Once the sealer is applied, the solvent dissipates and leaves behind an acrylic sheet or coating designed to protect the concrete surface from wear and tear and enhance the concrete’s color.

 When you want a sealer that’s not that odorous, has a natural appearance and is environment-friendly, a water-based acrylic is the ultimate answer.
 Water based acrylics are often white or bluish in color when it is applied but will eventually dry clear.

 These acrylics are the best alternative indoors where solvents cannot be tolerated that much.
 Water based acrylics are often reserved for residential use because of its low-build property.
 They are mostly used for surfaces with an average traffic setting.